 Hours: about 4 hours per week

-The program coordinator will be responsible for checking in with the four different Hunger and Homelessness programs (Food Rescue, Habitat for Humanity, and Bread Salvage) and their respective coordinators.
-He or she will assist each coordinator with advocacy, recruitment, expansion, financial needs and events.
-He or she will also attend monthly meetings with the rest of the MIddlesex County Childhood Hunger task force, maintain useful communication with Amazing Grace Food Pantry, and serve as Office Assistant to OCS.
+The program coordinator will be responsible for checking in with the three different Hunger and Homelessness programs (Food Rescue, Habitat for Humanity, and Bread Salvage) and their respective coordinators.
+Ze will assist each coordinator with advocacy, recruitment, expansion, financial needs and events.
+Ze will also attend monthly meetings with the rest of the Middlesex County Childhood Hunger task force, maintain useful communication with Amazing Grace Food Pantry, and serve as Office Assistant to OCS.
 A top priority of this position is to cultivate relationships with other, related students groups and student initiatives, working with them to plan hunger and homelessness-related programs on campus and in town.

 We are looking for innovative and well-organized people who can multitask and offer assistance to different programs.
 Schedule is flexible.

 Working with other coordinators and assisting with their programs (40%)

 Organizing fundraising or educational events for a specific program

 - Woodrow Wilson Tutoring Program--Due Date Mar.
 26

 The program coordinators will be responsible for: recruiting new tutors, holding information sessions regarding the program once or twice a semester, running training sessions for tutors, checking in with tutors periodically, assisting Woodrow Wilson with tutor/tutee matchups, run program logistics, coordinate van rides through OCS for tutors to Woodrow, and plan/host the annual Woodrow/Wesleyan field day in the spring.
 The coordinators can divide up these responsibilities however they deem appropriate amongst each other.